 Reed: As far as the character’s design is concerned, ShieldMaster’s design is a creation by Joe Simon, which I am fortunate to draw!
 Jim developed the overall story concept.

 Jim: The main character is ShieldMaster.
 The formal series name is “ShieldMaster, Protector of the Heroes.”
 The kid, as Jean refers to him, well, actually he’s really a teenager on that awkward brink of having to decide to stay a kid or become an adult, with all the responsibilities that come with being grown up.
 We’ve all experienced that period in our lives, haven’t we?
 As Jean correctly says, the “kid” discovers the original ShieldMaster’s costume but there’s quite a bit more to the concept than discovering the costume.
-Let’s just say the costume is not the most important part of this though it certainly plays an important role, especially towards the end of the story.
-I created the “ShieldMaster, Protector of the Heroes” concept, wrote a story which Joe liked – and that surprised me somewhat because Joe is very critical.
+Let’s just say the costume is not the most important part of this though it certainly plays an important role, especially toward the end of the story.
+I created the “ShieldMaster, Protector of the Heroes” concept, and wrote a story that Joe liked – and that surprised me somewhat because Joe is very critical.
 Joe knows comics and he saw the possibilities.
 Thus, he was kind enough to develop the prototype art.
 By the way, a short video was made some years back and the art designs were incorporated into the video.

 1st: Why does he decide to put on the costume and what does he hope to accomplish?

 Jean: The original ShieldMaster was the absolute warrior in his world.
 His job was quite easy up until Annihilatron’s arrival.
 Jess Stevens, the kid impersonating the Hero on Earth, has to show his worth to his friends in his fight against the conqueror, to protect Earth and his family.